HOPE Scholarship

-In 2005, a decrease in lottery revenue led to questions about whether sufficient funding would be available to continue offering the scholarship in its present form.
-Several suggestions were made to decrease the program's costs, including tying the scholarship to standardized test scores or checking students' college GPAs more frequently to avoid paying tuition for students who had dipped below 3.0.
-Political rivals of Governor Sonny Perdue criticized his management of the program, and HOPE's future became an important state political issue.
-Much of that year's debate was rendered moot when lottery sales increased the next year.

 History

 January 14, 1991: Zell Miller is inaugurated as Georgia's 79th governor.
 He introduces legislation before the General Assembly to establish a lottery.
 A statewide referendum must be passed to amend the Georgia Constitution to allow a lottery.

-January 31, 1991: Resolution to put lottery amendment before voters passes the Georgia House 126-51 and is adopted by a 47-9 vote of the Georgia Senate.
+January 31, 1991: Resolution to put lottery amendment before voters passes the Georgia House 126-51 and is adopted by a 47–9 vote of the Georgia Senate.

 November 3, 1992: Georgia voters pass the lottery amendment 1,146,340-1,050,674.

 November 1992-August 1993: Governor Miller establishes three distinct and individually funded lottery programs: the HOPE Scholarship Program, a voluntary pre-kindergarten program for four-year-olds, and an instructional technology program.

 June 29, 1993: The first Georgia Lottery ticket is sold, sparking a windfall of unprecedented lottery sales.
 Georgia's first year of sales brought in a national record of $1.13 billion, providing $360 million for the three education programs.

 September 1, 1993: Georgia's first HOPE Scholarship is awarded to Matthew Miller of Snellville, Georgia to attend Gwinnett Technical College.

 July 1, 1994: HOPE makes its first expansion to cover four rather than two years of tuition.
 In addition, mandatory fees and a $100 per quarter book allowance will be paid for the first time.